 “to make justice prevail in the land, to abolish the wicked and the evil, to prevent from oppressing the weak”

 There is no need to describe these beings as imagined entities that do not exist, just because they are previous dead kings.
 This code is very hierarchical and places monetary values on the lives of women and slaves.
 Jaynes referred to the instability of hierarchical theocracies that often collapsed when reality became too difficult to deal with.
-According to Harari, these proclamations are associated with imagines entities and cannot therefore possess any different status to the Proclamations we find in a document created during 1776 AD in which it is claimed that all men are created equal in the eyes of God.
+According to Harari, these proclamations are associated with imagined entities and cannot therefore possess any different status to the Proclamations we find in a document created during 1776 AD in which it is claimed that all men are created equal in the eyes of God.
 Men have evolved argues Harari, therefore they cannot have been created.
 The document is therefore fictional.
 The problem with Harari’s bi-polar one dimensional theory of human cooperation is that one cannot see the law of progress operating between the two codes, especially in terms of the idea of the good and justice.
 The American Declaration of Independence sufficed to hold millions of citizens together for hundreds of years.
-One cannot, that is , on Harari’s view take a Kantian view of the teleological processes operating in History and mans historical existence in groups.
 Harari basically objects to the Constitution on biological and scientific grounds.
-One cannot measure happiness, only pleasure he argues and we therefore cannot regard this as anything more than something inside someones head.
+One cannot measure happiness, he argues, only pleasure, and we therefore cannot regard this as anything more than something inside someones head.
 Aristotle had no difficulty in characterising conceptually what happiness was and laid down the axiom that in order to be happy a rational language using animal must use his power of rationality.
-Man is not yet collectively happy but that is because rationality is in the process of installing itself in the species.
+Man, according to philosophical thinking, is not yet collectively happy, but that is because rationality is in the process of installing itself in the species.
 It is in thoughts such as these that we see the integration of Philosophy, Biology, History, Psychology, Epistemology, Physics and Metaphysics: something we cannot see in the very limited infrastructure of Biology, evolutionary psychology and History that Harari attempts to use in his attempts to characterise Aristotle’s “rational animal”